hatfieldlibrary/oai-provider-service/README.md

 OAI-PMH Service is a Nodejs Express application can support multiple, configurable OAI-PMH version 2.0 data providers.

-OAI-PMH Service is based on the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.
+OAI-PMH Service borrows from the [Modular OAI-PMH Server](https://github.com/NatLibFi/oai-pmh-server), University of Helsinki, The National Library of Finland.

 We are using a specific data provider configuration for one of our local services `(tagger-provider)`.
 This repository